Washington Irving Chambers: Early life and education

 Washington Irving Chambers was born in Kingston, New York in 1856, the only child of a boot maker, Jacob Chambers (1812-1882), and his wife, Margaret Ann (nee Ayres) (1817-1903), both native New Yorkers.
 Through his father, he was a descendant of Louis DuBois, a Huguenot settler who helped found New Paltz, New York and the Hasbrouck family.
 Chambers was named after the prominent 19th Century New York author Washington Irving, often called "the Father of American Literature", himself named after George Washington, the American Revolutionary War general and first President of the United States, who is historically regarded as "the Father of his Country."

 In June 1871, Washington Chambers was appointed a cadet midshipman to the US Naval Academy at Annapolis, Maryland from New York's 13th congressional district.
 He completed the four year academic course in June 1876 when he was 20 years old and graduated as a Passed Midshipman, required to spend two years at sea before commissioning as an ensign.

+In November 1892, Chambers was sent to study and teach at the Naval War College.
+After graduating, he remained on staff until November 1893.

 Personal life

-On December 3, 1892, Chambers married Isabella Reynolds (1863-1945) at Kingston, NY.
+On December 3, 1892, Chambers married Isabella Reynolds (1863–1945) at Kingston, NY.
 They had one child, Irving Reynolds Chambers (1893-1979), who was also a career naval officer.
-Following Captain Chamber's retirement from active duty in the Navy, he and his wife resided in Washington, D.C.
-At the time of his death on September 23, 1934 in Chillicothe, Ohio, he was returning by train to Washington from a trip to San Diego, California.
+Following Captain Chambers's retirement from active duty in the Navy, he and his wife resided in Washington, D.C.
+At the time of his death on September 23, 1934, in Chillicothe, Ohio, he was returning by train to Washington from a trip to San Diego, California.
 He was survived by his wife and son.
 Both Chambers men and their wives are buried in Arlington National Cemetery.

 Irving Chambers was given the nickname "Skipper" by his father and graduated from the Naval Academy in 1915.
 He served 31 years in the Navy, attaining the rank of captain.
 Irving Chambers qualified as a submarine officer, and as a lieutenant in 1921 commanding the submarine USS R-6 (SS-83), he was the last man off the boat when it sank at San Pedro Bay (California) due to a malfunctioning torpedo tube door on September 26 that year.
 Chambers, an excellent swimmer, remained in the water to assist some of his men who were struggling.
-Following a board of inquiry, he was cleared of any culpability for the accident, which claimed two sailor's lives.
+Following a board of inquiry, he was cleared of any culpability for the accident, which claimed two sailors' lives.
 The submarine was refloated two weeks later, on October 13, and returned to service until its decommissioning 24-years later in October 1945.